oeb25/msc-thesis/Mist/Folding tree structure.md

 > \end{array}
 > $$

-What really defines a folding tree, is a tree of places where if a place $\rho$ is present, then so is $\cover(\rho)$.
+What defines a folding tree is a tree of places where if a place $\rho$ is present, then so is $\cover(\rho)$.

 ![[Definition – Folding tree]]

 ![[Example – Folding tree]]

-In addition to nodes being folded and unfolded, nodes can also be _foldable_ and _unfoldable_.
+In addition to being folded and unfolded, nodes can be _foldable_ and _unfoldable_.

 ![[Definition – Foldable]]

-When working with folding trees, it is useful to be able to refer to the set of folded places.
+When working with folding trees, referring to the set of folded places is helpful.
 We introduce a function $\leaves$, which computes this.

 ![[Definition – Leaves]]